-The company's principal financial liabilities comprise borrowings, trade and other payables.
+The company's principal financial liabilities comprise borrowings, Security Depsoits Received trade and other payables.
 The main purpose of these financial liabilities is to finance the company's operations.
-The company's principal financial assets include, trade and other receivables, cash and cash equivalents, bank balances and security deposits that are out of regular business operations.
+The company's principal financial assets include, trade and other receivables, cash and cash equivalents and security deposits that are out of regular business operations.